[Long Read] Next Irish Election will test whether what a government does makes a difference

 Ireland over the 14 next months must ante up another iterative political choice as to what kind of future it wants.
 For those of us who don’t believe in the politics of inevitability, the outcome is far from clear.

-If we could measure the top meme on the outcome of the next election, then Sinn Féin enter government would beat all others by some distance, probably because it’s been around for a very long time.
+If we could measure the top meme on the outcome of the next election, then Sinn Féin will enter government would beat all others by some distance, probably because it’s been around for a very long time.

-Another reason perhaps is the frisson it creates in political journalists and those voters (mainly in the C1 and C2 social classes) who were burned by the crash, for whom the 11-20 administration gave little help.
+Another reason perhaps is the frisson it creates in political journalists and those voters (mainly in the C1 and C2 social classes) who were burned by the crash, and to whom the 11-20 administration gave little help.

 Participation in that 2011 coalition was a disaster for Irish Labour similar to the one endured by the Liberal Democrats in Britain after both tied themselves to the austerity policies of their larger partners.

-The Social Democrats now enjoy some of the future that might have been Labour’s had it refused FG’s tempting invite to the government dance in 2011.
-Little thought was given to the ends, or the means.
+The Social Democrats now enjoy some of the future that might have been Labour’s had it refused FG’s tempting invite to the government dance floor in 2011.
+Little thought was given to ends, or means.

 Another popular motif successfully exploited by Sinn Féin and other more fragmented populist elements in the space is to equate Fianna Fáil and Fine Gael as one big party with similar conservative values.

-It didn’t take hold till the confidence and supply arrangements after 2o16.
+That idea didn’t take hold till the confidence and supply arrangements after 2o16.
 In theory this allowed Fianna Fáil to oppose some elements of the PfG, whilst keeping the minority Fine Gael government in office.

 Politically it was messy.
-Under confidence and supply Fine Gael alone crafted what was in retrospect a fairly limited programme for government created before the extent of housing crisis came to light.
+Under confidence and supply Fine Gael alone crafted what was in retrospect a fairly limited programme for government created before the extent of the housing crisis came to light.

-Though it set up a grand coalition which took office five months after the February 2020 election, it also left plenty of space for Sinn Féin to expand and take over as leader of the opposition of the first time.
+While it set up for a grand coalition which took office five months after the February 2020 election, it also left space for Sinn Féin to expand and assume leadership of the opposition for the first time.

 2020-24 New agency in and through government